tonypoch/ctxerrpool/README.md

 ### Create work
 ---
-Work sent to the worker group must match the `ctxerrgroup.Work` function signature: `type Work func(workCtx context.Context) (err error)` and is expected to respect its given context, `ctx`.
+Work sent to the worker group must match the `ctxerrgroup.Work` function signature: `type Work func(workCtx context.Context) (err error)` and is expected to respect its given context, `workCtx`.
 If the context is not respected and the worker group is killed, the goroutine performing the work will leak.

 Here is an example of some work that respects its context: